Cambridge OCR: Controversies

 2017: A question in the reformed OCR GCSE English Literature exam, sat by over ten thousand students, swapped the surnames of the families in the play Romeo and Juliet, asking how Tybalt's hatred of the Capulets influenced the outcome of the play, when in fact, Tybalt is a Capulet himself.
 OCR apologised, undertook to ensure no candidates would be disadvantaged while the regulator Ofqual stated it was "very disappointed to learn of the error".
 OCR also apologised for "poorly wording" an A-Level Psychology Paper and assured candidates that it could correct it in its marking.
 Ofqual asked OCR to go through all its remaining papers again to make sure there were no further errors.
 OCR was eventually fined £175,000 for their error on the English Literature exam, which Ofqual deemed not fit for purpose, as the question was "unanswerable".

 2019: After a leak of the A-Level Grade Boundaries ahead of results day, it emerged that in order to pass the new specification Mathematics A-Level (H240), candidates needed to score 13% (40 marks out of 300) to pass.
 Edexcel, another British exam board, also had similarly low grade boundaries.
 Subsequently, Ofqual said that they were confident the grade boundaries this year were "sound", so shifted their focus onto the previous year's grade boundaries for the new Mathematics A-Level for the 2,000 students who sat it after studying it for one year.
 Ofqual said "We want to understand why the grade boundaries were so different between the two years.", and had called the significant shifts in boundaries "unusual".
 None of the exam boards decided to re-open the 2018 award, after being asked to look at them again by the regulator.

 2023: OCR was criticised by pupils and teachers for the level of difficulty in Paper 2 of the Computer Science GCSE.
 Students took to social media to express concern at the disparity between Paper 1 and Paper 2, as well as the change in style of the paper.
 OCR assured students that the final mark scheme would reflect the different approaches taken to the exam, and that the grade boundaries would take into account the challenges faced.
 They also stated they planned to make it free for schools and colleges to access candidate's marked papers.

-2025: OCR apologised after multiple mistakes were found in their A Level Physics examination paper, with the Institute of Physics contacting OCR with concerns that the issues were “damaging to the reputation of physics”.